jgordini/Notes/APL Quest/Float your Boat 2013-7.md

 **Quotes:**
 Tacit Version:
-1.  `⍵≠⌊` - Compare Argument with it's own Floor:Selfie
+1.  `⍵≠⌊` - Compare Argument with it's own Floor: Selfie
-2. Preprocess the right argument with `≠` using the floor.
-Jot
+2. Preprocess the right argument with `≠` using the floor: Jot
-3.
+3. Again preprocess the right argumet and same on both sides: Jot Selfie

 **Comment:**